DEShawResearch/PACBayesHyperOpt/README.md

 ====================================================================

-This repository contains scripts accompanying our manuscript 'Efficient Hyperparameter Optimization By Way of PAC-Bayes Bound Minimization', submitted to ICML 2020.
+This repository contains scripts accompanying our manuscript 'Efficient Hyperparameter Optimization By Way of PAC-Bayes Bound Minimization.'
 The scripts demonstrate an implementation of the proposed method and can be used to reproduce variants of the figures which appear in the manuscript (the default values of some settings in these scripts, such as the number of optimization steps and